tdwg/website/conferences/2025/biss-editing/index.md

 Reviews will be conducted in Pensoft’s [ARPHA](https://arpha.pensoft.net/) writing platform for publication in the journal *Biodiversity Information Science and Standards* ([BISS](https://biss.pensoft.net/)) as [Proceedings of Living Data 2025](https://biss.pensoft.net/collection/516/).
 Only an abstract accepted for presentation at Living Data 2025 qualifies for submission as an extended abstract. *Qualification will be verified by volume editors.*

-Editing will consist of using Track Changes (to correct spelling, grammar, and style) to make suggested changes to author's text and Comments to ask questions and make suggestions about content or wording.
-Session editors will use flags to indicate status and actions to be taken regarding the abstract but will not send feedback to (communicate directly with) authors in ARPHA.
-Only volume editors will send feedback to authors. *There is no separate narrative review; all comments/questions/changes should appear on the abstract.*
+Editing will consist of using Track Changes (to correct spelling, grammar, and style) to make suggested changes to author's text and Comments to ask questions and make suggestions about content or wording. *There is no separate narrative review; all comments/questions/changes should appear on the abstract.*

+Session editors will use [flags](https://www.tdwg.org/conferences/2025/biss-editing/#understanding-flags) in ARPHA to indicate status and actions to be taken regarding the abstract, and will record their progress in the 2025 Abstract Tracking by Session (ATS) spreadsheet (link distributed separately).
+Session editors *will not send feedback to (communicate directly with) authors* in ARPHA.
+Only volume editors will send feedback to authors.

 ### Responsibilities

 It is your responsibility as reviewers/editors to ensure the acceptance of only high quality, well-written abstracts that will enhance the session and the reputation of our organizations, the conference, and this journal.

-It is intended that all accepted extended abstracts should be published before the start of the conference but this relies on the responsiveness of both editors and authors.
+Each accepted extended abstract will be published after submission to the journal for publication.
+The speed of this process relies on the responsiveness of both editors and authors.
 Your efforts will be credited as an editor of any collection on which you work.

 If you feel unable to do this task, would like additional guidance or help, please contact the volume editors at editor@tdwg.org.